-The main applicants for the programme designs will be informed in writing about the decision of the competent NWO board in mid-February 2020.
+The main applicants for the programme designs will be informed in writing about the decision of the competent NWO board by early March 2021.
 Applicants who submitted a selected programme design will be given the opportunity to develop their programme design into a detailed programme proposal.